adotcoop/adotcoop.github.io/_posts/2021-05-26-asr-defender.md

 These are well documented on the Microsoft [docs.microsoft.com](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction) site.

 Although the documentation is good, enabling the rules is not very user friendly.
-For example, here's the group policy configured to audit Adobe Reader child process creation
+For example, here's a local group policy being configured to audit Adobe Reader child process creation

 ![alt text](/assets/asr_grouppolicy.png "Local Group Policy editor")

-The Microsoft documentation is good, but you do need to do the lookup between GUID and rule name yourself.
+Yes, you do need to do the lookup between GUID and rule name yourself.
 And to configure more than one rule in group policy is time consuming.
+Intune exposes these settings using the OMA-URI interface - a particularly unfriendly way to configure settings.
+Configuration Manager is a lot better but doesn't expose all settings that are available.

 For my testing I wanted something easy that would enable all the rules in audit mode.
 The following reg file sets the local group policy to audit all 15 rules.
 Import this and do a gpupdate for the rules to take effect.